willmillar/willmillar.github.io/_drafts/1-ghost-in-the-shell.md

 > Puppet Master: There isn't one.
 Why would you wish to?
 All things change in a dynamic environment.
 Your effort to remain what you are is what limits you.

-I watched *Ghost in the Shell* again for the first time in 10 years and found it much more satisfying.
-As a teenager, I thought the philosophical themes were "really cool," but now I find them worthy of deep thought and serious reflection.
-I was amazed at how the film uses artificial intelligence and hyper gendered cyborgs to ask questions about the differences between cognition and human life.
+I rewatched *Ghost in the Shell* (twice) for the first time in 10 years and couldn't find it any more satisfying.
+As a teenager, I thought the philosophical themes were "cool," but now I find them worthy of deep thought and serious reflection.
+I was amazed at how the film uses artificial intelligence and hyper-gendered cyborgs to ask questions about the differences between cognition and human life.

 <!--more-->

 ![](http://i.imgur.com/wgkaZcq.jpg)

-<small>"Where does the newborn go from here?
-The net is vast and infinite."</small>
+ <p class="byline">"Where does the newborn go from here?
+The net is vast and infinite."</p>

 > Sure I have a face and voice to distinguish myself from others, but my thoughts and memories are unique only to me, and I carry a sense of my own destiny.
 Each of those things are just a small part of it.

 > All of that blends to create a mixture that forms me and gives rise to my conscience.
 I feel confined, only free to expand myself within boundaries.

-> <small>Major Kusanagi</small>
+> <p class="byline">Major Kusanagi</p>

 <!--
 Face smash gif: http://i.imgur.com/rqofxcS.gif